agx/feedbackd/doc/Event-naming-spec-0.0.0.md

 #### Actions

-- bell-terminal: The sound to use as a terminal bell.
+- *bell-terminal*: The sound to use as a terminal bell.
-- screen-capture: A screenshot was made
+- *screen-capture*: A screenshot was made
-- theme-demo: A event that should be played for demoing this theme.
+- *theme-demo*: A event that should be played for demoing this theme.
 Usually this should just be an alias for a very representative sound (such as a incoming phone call) of a theme that would work nicely as a demo event for a theme in the theme selector dialog.